jmacd/opentelemetry-specification/specification/metrics-api.md

 API itself, while labels can also be applied to metric events implicitly, through the current OpenTelemetry context and resources.

+A metric `Descriptor` is a structural description of the instrument itself, including its name and various options.
+Instruments may be annotated with with specific `Units` and a description, for the purpose of self-documentation.
+Instruments support an option to be disabled by default, which implies to the SDK that a particular metric should be explicitly enabled, otherwise these instruments are turned "off" by the default configuration).

 ### Handles and LabelSets

 Metric instruments support a _Handle_ interface.
 Metric handles are a